Martin Henderson (footballer): Career

 Henderson started his career with Jock Wallace's Rangers, scoring 13 goals in 33 appearances in the 1975–76 season after getting his first goal in a 2–1 defeat to Hearts at Ibrox.
-He was a member of the 1976 Scottish Cup winning first eleven, helping "Gers" beat Hearts 3–1 at Hampden Park in front of 85,354 spectators.
+He was a member of the 1976 Scottish Cup winning first XI, helping "Gers" beat Hearts 3–1 at Hampden Park in front of 85,354 spectators.
 Rangers also won the Premier Division title.
 However, he scored only one goal in 12 games in 1976–77 as Rangers finished second in the league.
 He played just twice in the 1977–78 season, and was loaned out to Eddie Turnbull's Hibernian.
 He scored one goal in six Premier Division games for "Hibs" during his loan spell at Easter Road.

 Henderson moved to the United States to play in the North American Soccer League for Philadelphia Fury in 1978.
 He scored three goals in 17 games at Veterans Stadium for Alan Ball's side.
 He then moved to England to play for Leicester City in the 1978–79 season, who were managed by his former boss Jock Wallace.
 He scored six league and cup goals for the "Foxes" in the 1979–80 season, as City won the Second Division title.
 He scored four goals in the 1980–81 campaign, as Leicester were relegated straight back out of the First Division.
 He scored 16 goals in 100 league and cup appearances in his three years at Filbert Street.

 Henderson moved on to Frank Barlow's Chesterfield, who finished 11th in the Third Division in 1981–82 before dropping out of the division in last place in 1982–83.
 He scored 23 goals in 87 league games at Saltergate.
 He joined Port Vale in exchange for Bob Newton and £8,000 in October 1983.
 He was partnered with Eamonn O'Keefe, and scored seven goals in 28 games in the 1983–84 season.
-The "Valiants" were relegated into the Fourth Division and manager John McGrath lost his job and was replaced by his assistant John Rudge.
+The "Valiants" were relegated to the Fourth Division and manager John McGrath lost his job and was replaced by his assistant John Rudge.
 Henderson was not a popular player with fans, as he had arrived in exchange for a popular player and the club failed to win in his first 18 games.
 He then failed to turn up for pre-season training at Vale Park for the next season and the club cancelled his contract.
-He moved on to non-league Spalding United.
+He moved on to non-League with Spalding United and Bourne Town.